Shirley Chisholm: Later terms

 Chisholm created controversy when she visited rival and ideological opposite George Wallace in the hospital soon after his shooting in May 1972, during the presidential primary campaign.
 Several years later, when Chisholm worked on a bill to give domestic workers the right to a minimum wage, Wallace helped gain votes from enough Southern congressmen to push the legislation through the House.

 From 1977 to 1981, during the 95th Congress and 96th Congress, Chisholm served as Secretary of the Democratic Caucus.

 Throughout her tenure in Congress, Chisholm worked to improve opportunities for inner-city residents.
 She supported spending increases for education, health care and other social services.
-She was very concerned with instances of discrimination against women, especially those against impoverished women.
+She was very concerned with instances of discrimination against women, especially impoverished women.
 She also focused on land rights for Native Americans.

 In the area of national security and foreign policy, Chisholm worked for the revocation of Internal Security Act of 1950.
 She opposed the American involvement in the Vietnam War and the expansion of weapon developments.
 She was a vocal opponent of the U.S. military draft.
 During the Jimmy Carter administration, she called for better treatment of Haitian refugees.

 She was a forceful advocate for the Equal Rights Amendment, believing that the initial value of passing it would be in the social and psychological effects that it would have more than any economic or legal impact.
 She did not want the amendment modified to incorporate a provision that would permit laws that purportedly protected the health and safety of women, saying such a modification would continue a traditional avenue of discrimination against women.
 Regarding a specific argument made along these lines, that the amendment would require women to be subject to the draft, Chisholm was unperturbed, saying that if there was a draft, women could serve, and that some larger, stronger women might perform better in infantry roles than some smaller, weaker men.